ampl/amplpy/docs/source/quick-start.rst

         n_min[i] <= sum {j in FOOD} amt[i,j] * Buy[j] <= n_max[i];
     """)

-Using :func:`amplpy.AMPL.eval` or :func:`amplpy.AMPL.read` to load a model are a matter of preference.
+Using :func:`amplpy.AMPL.eval` or :func:`amplpy.AMPL.read` to load a model is a matter of preference.

 Load the data using Pandas objects
 ----------------------------------